dikortis/LetsTalkETC/Episodes/Episode_5.md

-will be much bigger and so that constant rate of ink will become more and more insignificant see what I'm saying but it that that the money that's added becomes more and more that it becomes less significant as the total supply increases now that they
+will be much bigger and so that constant rate of ink will become more and more insignificant see what I'm saying but it that the money that's added becomes more and more that it becomes less significant as the total supply increases now that they